About Emergency Residency Program

-The University of Toledo Emergency Medicine Residency is distinguished by a commitment to excellence in education, with a specific focus on innovative areas including research, leadership, education, disaster preparedness, simulation, and international Emergency Medicine.
+The University of Toledo College of Medicine and Life Sciences Department of Emergency Medicine is distinguished by a commitment to excellence in education, with a specific focus on innovative areas including research, leadership, education, disaster preparedness, simulation, and international Emergency Medicine.

 “Research is creating new knowledge.”
 (Neil Armstrong)